Parallel athermal quasistatic deformation stepping of molecular systems: Parallel stepping

-Athermal stepping is purely deterministic.
+Athermal stepping is purely deterministic in the sense of adiabatic continuation.
 Thus, repeating one simulation will result in exactly the same outcome.
-However, this is not the case when including temperatures.
-Thus, from a molecular dynamics perspective, hopping over a maximum energy path, such as path $C$ in Figure \ref{fig:pel_sketch}, is a scenario that might occur during thermal deformation since thermal vibration may result in the system falling into the minimum energy path $2$.
-Clearly, the probability of this happening depends largely on the activation energy necessary to reach the maximum energy point in $C$ and the height of the opposite maximum energy point $D$.
+However, this is not the case when including temperature as one would do in a more classical molecular dynamics framework.
+Thus, from a molecular dynamics perspective, overcoming an energy barrier, such as path $C$ in Figure \ref{fig:pel_sketch}, to get to another basin of attraction, is a scenario that might occur during thermal deformation since thermal vibration may result in the system falling into the minimum energy path $2$, which would not be the case in a purely athermal setting.
+Clearly, the probability of this happening depends largely on the activation energy necessary to reach the maximum energy configuration in $C$ and the height of the opposite maximum energy configuration $D$.
 Therefore, although proceeding along path $1$ in Figure \ref{fig:pel_sketch} is strictly speaking incorrect from a mathematical perspective, it may constitute a physically meaningful response trajectory and might be valuable for investigations at finite temperature.
+This is because the configuration is still in the respective local energy minimum but there is no adiabatic continuation when considering the starting configuration was at $3$ and not $1$ in Figure \ref{fig:pel_sketch}.